Who we are

 How we do it

 Only with your help!
-Volunteers photograph the shelter pets and write their online stories, help with local transport needs, reach out to local businesses that might be able with some aspect of our programs, and volunteer at community events.
-To volunteer, sign up today or email [email protected].
+Volunteers photograph the shelter pets and write their online stories, help with local transport needs and coordinate long-distance transport, reach out to local businesses that might be able with some aspect of our programs, and organize community events.
+To volunteer, sign up today or email info@athenspets.net.
 More detailed descriptions of some of the volunteer opportunities can be found at /volunteer/.

-In addition, we participate in Kroger Community Rewards, ResQWalk, Amazon Smile, and iGive.
-Signing up for each of these programs and selecting “Athenspets” as your designated charity helps the shelter animals without taking any additional time or any money on your part!
+In addition, we participate in Kroger Community Rewards.
+Signing up for this program and selecting “Athenspets” as your designated charity helps the shelter animals without taking any additional time or any money on your part!
 Directions for signing up for each of these programs can be found at /reward-programs/.

 Donations are critical to our programs.
 All donations are tax-deductible to the extent allowed by law.
-To donate by paypal, go to /make-a-donation/; you can designate your donation to be used for medical expenses, our spay/neuter program, or to be used as the Board members believe is best.
+To donate by paypal (including credit card donations), go to /make-a-donation/ or send to donations@athenspets.net.
 To donate by check, mail to Athenspets, P.O.
 Box 1022, Athens, GA 30603.
-More information about how we spend donated funds can be found at /make-a-donation/.
+Donate by Venmo to @Athenspets (last 4 digits of phone number: 9809–please confirm as there are always scammers) or by CashApp to $Athenspets More information about how we spend donated funds can be found at /make-a-donation/.

 The last few years have been BIG for Athenspets.
 While we’ve been an informal volunteer group since 2001, it wasn’t until January of 2015 that we incorporated and become a 501(c)(3) charitable organization.
 At that point, we started our spay/neuter and heartworm testing, prevention & treatment programs and expanded the existing medical program.
 Since then, Athenspets has paid or greatly subsidized the cost of spay/neuter surgeries for thousands of community pets identified as otherwise at risk of reproducing outside of a licensed breeding program and hundreds more shelter animals, greatly increasing their likelihood of positive outcomes and that of all of the shelter animals!